extratone/bilge/drafts/On Drafts and Obsidian.md

 I’m writing this portion from a first-generation [iPad Air](https://en.m.wikipedia.org/wiki/IPad_Air) I just inherited, which dates back to late 2013 and iOS 9.
 I’ve found some surprising delights within its last supported OS - 12.5.5 - and one of them has been Drafts’ support of that OS, up to Drafts version 26.3.5.
 (I just switched back to my 12 Pro Max and found everything instantly synced.)
 Most of the features I’m using in Drafts 31 on the latter device are still present.
 All of my actions and their corresponding keyboard shortcuts function and all of my themes are present, as are, naturally, my 1600+ drafts.
 As I noted in the Tweet embedded above, this all took less than ten minutes to sync *while I was doing other tasks*.

 The threshold of this backwards compatibility lies somewhere between iOS 9 and 12 - I know because I was *not* able to download Drafts on the iPhone 4S recently given to me by a friend.
 Unfortunately, my purchases of pre-5.0 Drafts versions are on another Apple account for which I no longer have the password.
+Obsidian’s iOS compatibility also goes back to 12.1, though I found it particularly sticky to use on my iPad Air, if that makes sense.
+This is understandable, or at least it would be, were both Drafts and Bear not entirely smooth and functional on the same hardware.

 ---